Designing for failure: Glossary

 Example: a process crash between writing to a database and publishing a message leaves the system having completed only part of an operation.

-See also: Antithesis – Crash, Antithesis – Network partition
+See also: Antithesis – Network partition

 Definite error